SILK ROAD is currently in a limited time UK KINDLE DEAL for 99p

 In the aftermath, many of the other warlords sided instead with Tokugawa.

-Shogun is the sort of historical fiction I love, using real history as a canvas on which to paint a wonderful story.
-It shows attention to historical detail without trying to be a history book.
+Shogun is the sort of fiction I love, using real history as a canvas on which to paint a wonderful story.
+It shows attention to facts without trying to be a history book.

-Infact, Clavell’s novel is what inspired me to write historical fiction.
+Clavell’s work inspired me to write my novel Silk Road.
 I love the adventure, the larger-than-life characters and the exotic detail.
 If it’s also your kind of story, you may like my books.

 Ends of the Earth cover